ChenyangLiu/ModernOS-Bankers/README.md

 # ModernOS - Bankers
 It's one of the experiment in OS course, Tsinghua University.
 It solves the bank problem based on mutex and semaphore.
+## Input
+CNO, EnterTime, NeedTime

+example:
+1 1 10
+2 5 2
+3 6 3
+4 6 4
+5 3 4

+## Output
+CNO, EnterTime, ServeTime, ExitTime, TNO

+example:
+CNo.
+2 Enter: 5 Serve: 5 Exit: 7 TNo.
+3
+CNo.
+5 Enter: 3 Serve: 3 Exit: 7 TNo.
+2
+CNo.
+3 Enter: 6 Serve: 7 Exit: 10 TNo.
+2
+CNo.
+4 Enter: 6 Serve: 7 Exit: 11 TNo.
+3
+CNo.
+1 Enter: 1 Serve: 1 Exit: 11 TNo.
+1

+## Version
+v1:'theBanker_v1.cpp'
+It uses an int time to sycn.
+It should crush when lots of customers thread created.
+And it has the same running time when the input is different.